 Wearing a mask

 Frequently washing your hands or using alcohol-based hand sanitiser

-As an industry leader in infectious disease diagnostics, therapeutics and immunology, Roche has been able to quickly collaborate, develop and manufacture solutions to support the pandemic response and for future planning of other similar situations.
-We are committed to providing innovative and accurate diagnostic tests and therapeutics by partnering with health authorities, regulatory agencies, pharmaceutical companies and local communities across the world.
-Roche’s mission is to respond quickly during challenging healthcare crises to ensure that we utilise our expertise to help alleviate the burden on healthcare systems and all of society.
+As an industry leader in infectious disease diagnostics, therapeutics and immunology, Roche has been able to quickly collaborate, develop, and manufacture solutions to support the pandemic response and for future planning of other similar situations.
+We are committed to providing innovative and accurate diagnostic tests and therapeutics by partnering with health authorities, regulatory agencies, pharmaceutical companies and local communities across the world during any health crisis.Our mission is to respond quickly to ensure that we utilise our expertise to help alleviate the burden on healthcare systems and all of society.